Workrail

 • Run workrail sync after a coding block

-• Use workrail sync --since 7d only for intentional backfill
+• Pro: use workrail sync --since 7d only for intentional backfill (max 30 days)

 • Enable autosync on your main machine if preferred